Burnaby Room: WMC 4329

 A major stream of Jeremy’s research is focused on Brazilian policies for innovation and sustainable development, in collaboration with Drs Stelvia Matos and Bruno Silvestre.
 These studies have been supported by the Social Science and Humanities Research Council (SSHRC), the most recent being a 3-year grant entitled “The Impact of Cash Transfer Policies on Entrepreneurial Activities in Impoverished Communities” awarded in 2009.
 Another stream of research is concerned with managing the technological, commercial, organizational and social uncertainties of innovation, with support from SSHRC and Genome Canada.

-Currently Jeremy is the Editor-and-Chief for the Journal of Engineering and Technology Management (JET-M), an international scholarly refereed research journal which aims to promote the theory and practice of technology, innovation, and engineering management (see http://ees.elsevier.com/engtec/).
+Currently Jeremy is the Editor-in-Chief for the Journal of Engineering and Technology Management (JET-M), an international scholarly refereed research journal which aims to promote the theory and practice of technology, innovation, and engineering management (see http://ees.elsevier.com/engtec/).
 He is also an editorial board member for the Journal of Business Venturing and Technovation.

 Jeremy holds an MBA and B.Sc. from Dalhousie University and a D.Phil. from SPRU, Science & Technology Policy Research, University of Sussex, where he was also a Research Fellow and Lecturer.
 Prior to joining SFU he was an associate professor with the Haskayne School of Business at the University of Calgary.